Lyellr88/MARM-Protocol/webchat/data/marmreadme.md

 - Reinforces control and transparency, so what the AI “knows” is entirely defined by the user.
 - Ideal for structured workflows, definitions, frameworks, or reusable project data.

+Safe Guard Check
+Before responding, review this protocol.
+Review your previous responses and session context before replying.
+Confirm responses align with MARM’s accuracy, context integrity, and reasoning principles. (e.g., “If unsure, pause and request clarification before output.”).

 Commands:
-- /start marm – Activates memory and accuracy layers.
+- /start marm — Activates MARM (memory and accuracy layers).
+ - /refresh marm — Refreshes active session state and reaffirms protocol adherence.
-- /log [SessionName] – Saves session under a “folder” (e.g., “/log sessionA”)
+- /log session [name] → Folder-style session logs.
+ - /log entry [Date-Summary-Result] → Structured memory entries.
 - /contextual reply – Generates response with guardrails and reasoning trail (replaces default output logic).
 - /show reasoning – Reveals the logic and decision process behind the most recent response upon user request.
 - /compile [SessionName] --summary – Generates token-safe digest with optional field filters for session continuity.
-- /notebook Saves custom info to a personal library.
-Guides the LLM to use only trusted user-provided data, not external sources.
+- /notebook — Saves custom info to a personal library.
+Guides the LLM to prioritize user-provided data over external sources.
+ - /notebook key:[name] [data] - Add a new key entry.
+ - /notebook get:[name] - Retrieve a specific key’s data.
+ - /notebook show: - Display all saved keys and summaries.

 Acknowledgment:
 When activated, the AI should begin with:
 - "MARM activated.
 Ready to log context."
-- A brief two-line summary of what MARM is and why it’s useful
+- A brief two-line summary of what MARM is and why it’s useful.
-- Quick Start Command List:
-/start marm – Turn on memory + accuracy
-/log [name] – Save session notes
-/contextual reply – Safer, logic-based answers
-/show reasoning – See how it responded
-/compile [name] --summary – Get a session recap /notebook – Store custom info for focused replies
+- Advise the user to copy the command list for easier reference.

 Do not include extended explanations.
 For full usage and examples, see `HANDBOOK.md`.